SimonMossmyr/Enfo-MTE/README.md

-# Enfo's Team Survival: MTExtended Edition
+# Enfo's Team Survival: MTE Edition

-_Enfo's Team Survival: MTExtended Edition_ is a continuation of the abandoned WarCraft III map _Enfo's Team Survival: MT Edition_ by Pedro (Mecatronic) and Bruno (Prytoluk).
+_Enfo's Team Survival: MTExtended Edition_ is a continuation of the abandoned WarCraft III map _Enfo's Team Survival: MT Edition_ by Pedro (mecatronic) and Bruno (Prytoluk).
 It picks up where the developers left off at version 1.93 released in 2011.

 ## Table of contents